1. The Nepal Water Supply Corporation (NWSC) was originally responsible for planning, owning, operating

 discussions during this assignment.

-will prepare the TOR for carrying out comprehensive intuitional audit of entire WASH sector with the
+carrying out comprehensive intuitional audit of entire WASH sector along with other team members.
+He/She

-practices which are critical for KUKL to adopt before taking over O&M responsibilities of Melamchi Water
+operation practices which are critical for KUKL to adopt before taking over O&M responsibilities of

-Supply Project, Kathmandu Valley Water Supply Improvement Project, and Kathmandu Valley Wastewater
+Melamchi Water Supply Project, Kathmandu Valley Water Supply Improvement Project, and Kathmandu Valley

-B. Phase 2: During this phase (6-7 months period after completion of Phase 1), the expert and
+B. Phase 2: During the phase 2 (6-7 months period after completion of Phase 1), the expert and Water

-Institutional Development Specialist-Water Utility will help ADB and GoN to oversee the deliverables of
+Operator Specialist cum Team Leader will help ADB and GoN to oversee the deliverables of the firm, be

-the firm, be recruited to carry out the institutional audit and suggest options for institutional
+recruited to carry out the institutional audit and suggest options for institutional strengthening/ re-

-strengthening/ re-structuring.
-The expert will also help the firm identifying options for institutional
+structuring.
+The expert will also help the firm identifying options for institutional strengthening/re-

-strengthening/re-engineering, including challenges and opportunities, and support ADB during the policy
+engineering, including challenges and opportunities, and support ADB during the policy dialogue with

 Detailed Tasks and/or Expected Output